 - Limitations: tweets are restricted to 280 characters so be sure to make your messages snappy and concise.

 With more than 500 million members, LinkedIn’s reach is relatively smaller.
 But don’t be put off by its potential benefits.
-The majority of those members are there for business context, so the quality of its reach is certainly potent, especially for B2B organizations.
+The majority of those members are there for business content, so the quality of its reach is certainly potent, especially for B2B organizations.

 Tip: LinkedIn might not be the most appropriate for B2C channels unless it’s for recruitment purposes.
 However, for B2B organizations, this is where their strategies can really come to the forefront.